yyumna/climatechange_ai/NeurIPS2019_workshop.md

  - Data presentation and management
  - Climate finance

 All machine learning techniques are welcome, from kernel methods to deep learning.
 Each submission should make clear why the application has (or could have) positive impacts regarding climate change.
 We highly encourage submissions which make their data publically available.
 Accepted submissions will be invited to give poster presentations, of which some will be selected for spotlight talks.
-Please contact <climatechangeai.neurips2019@gmail.com> with questions.

 The workshop does not record proceedings, and submissions are non-archival.
 Submission to this workshop does not preclude future publication.
 Previously published work may be submitted under certain circumstances (see the [FAQ](#frequently-asked-questions)).

 All submissions must be through the [website](https://cmt3.research.microsoft.com/CCAINeurIPS2019).
 Submissions will be reviewed double-blind; do your best to anonymize your submission, and do not include identifying information for authors in the PDF.
 We encourage, but do not require, use of the [NeurIPS style template](https://neurips.cc/Conferences/2019/PaperInformation/StyleFiles) (please **do not** use the “Accepted” format as it will deanonymize your submission).

+Please see the [Tips For Submissions](#tips-for-submissions),  [FAQ](#frequently-asked-questions), and contact <climatechangeai.neurips2019@gmail.com> with questions.

 ### Submission tracks